 Embarked on a considerable capital works, upgrade and improvement program, with Government commitment of not less than \$750 million (in 1986 dollars) for capital expenditure over 10 years.
-Developed consultative arrangements with the Australian Defence Force, Defence personnel and their families, and other interest groups such as the National Consultative Group of Service Spouses.

 Began to formally survey tenants, with the first questionnaire reporting high levels of satisfaction with the overall quality of housing provided and the Authority's repairs, maintenance and improvements service.